To Prevent Algorithmic Bias, Legal and Technical Definitions around Algorithmic Fairness Must Align

 This paper also provides evidence of specific lessons from machine learning approaches to fairness that could benefit the legal community as laws evolve to reflect advances in technology.
 For instance, technical justifications for the use of protected variables (such as demographic data) to effectively measure and audit discrimination could inform legal discourse on this topic.
 ML fairness research also reaches beyond the specific domains articulated in current anti-discrimination laws, and can open up conversations around new anti-discrimination protections.

 Alignment on terms and definitions is a fundamental first step towards effective accountability and governance—and it must happen in both communities.
 Shared understandings prevent unintended consequences, such as the passage of policies and laws that are impossible to implement, or that inadvertently make certain technical attempts to address algorithmic bias illegal.
 Alignment helps policymakers, law-makers, and judges evaluate decisions, and effectively distinguish between reasonable and unreasonable technical arguments.

-Building on these concerns around legal compatibility, in an upcoming law review article, I will discuss potential solutions for reconciling legal and technical approaches to mitigating algorithmic bias.
+Building on these concerns around legal compatibility, in this law review article, I discuss potential solutions for reconciling legal and technical approaches to mitigating algorithmic bias.
 In particular, I address the tension between the law’s preference for methods to mitigate bias that are blinded to protected class attributes and the technical necessity of using such variables or their proxies in order to mitigate bias.
 This article will be presented at WeRobot 2020, the premier international conference on law and policy relating to Robotics.

 In addition, our team is launching a new multi-stakeholder project around documenting the legal, reputational, and other challenges organizations face when attempting to use demographic data in service of fairness objectives.
 Please look out for future announcements of PAI’s research and convenings in this space.Back to All Posts